Golf rotation is a fundamental piece of the golf swing, but most golfers never fully understand how to execute it correctly.

 Once you're comfortable with the first part of the drill, the next step is to check your lead hand.
 If you're a right-handed golfer, that's your left hand.

-As you work on your golf rotation, look to see if your left hand is starting to push your right away from the center of your chest.
-It may be very, very subtle at first; you may not even notice as your left shoulder tenses up and you put increased pressure on your right hand, but probably 9 out of 10 golfers we work with at the Academy do exactly that.
+As you work on your golf rotation, look to see if your lead hand is starting to push your trail hand away from the center of your chest.
+It may be very subtle at first; you may not even notice as your lead shoulder tenses up and you put increased pressure on your trail hand, but probably 9 out of 10 golfers we work with at the Academy do exactly that.

-That's why we take all these drills down to the bare minimum; so you can start to feel when things going wrong, even if it's very subtle at first.
-Right now you should just be feeling your obliques, and maybe the right shoulder blade.
+That's why we take all these drills down to the bare minimum — so you can start to feel when things go wrong, even at the subtlest level.
+Right now you should just be feeling your obliques, and maybe the trail shoulder blade.
 Your hips are staying quiet.

 It's Not About Flexibility